Overview of Trusted Research principles and guidance for UoL staff including who to contact if you need assistance.

 Who are you at risk from?

-According to the Centre for the Protection of National Infrastructure (CPNI) Trusted Research for academia guidance, a hostile state may:
+According to the National Protective Security Authority (NPSA) Trusted Research for academia guidance, a hostile state may:

 - Seek opportunities to increase its own economic advantage, in particular to develop a research and innovation base to increase military and technological advantage over other countries;